sportyrider/vue-upload-component-example/README.md

 # vue-upload-component-example

-Simple end to end (client-server) example with VueJS uploading files using vue-upload-component to NodeJS with Express, Multer.
+Simple end-to-end (client-server) example with VueJS uploading files using vue-upload-component to NodeJS with Express + Multer.

 Installation: